apify/apify-docs/sources/platform/storage/usage.md

 With other request types and when using the `username~store-name`, however, you will need to provide your secret API token in your request's [`Authorization`](/api/v2#/introduction/authentication) header or as a query parameter.
 You can find your token on the [Integrations](https://console.apify.com/account?tab=integrations) page of your Apify account.

 For further details and a breakdown of each storage API endpoint, refer to the [API documentation](/api/v2#/reference/datasets).

+### Apify API Clients

+The Apify API Clients allow you to access your datasets from any Node.js or Python application, whether it's running on the Apify platform or externally.

+You can visit [API Clients](/api) documentations for more information.

+### Apify SDKs

+The Apify SDKs are libraries in JavaScript or Python that proviede tools for building your own Actors.<br />

+* JavaScript SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
+* Python SDK requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.

 ## Rate limiting {#rate-limiting}